pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-For the sake of teaching the above example shows how to impl an `Iterator` from scratch but the idiomatic solution in this situation would be to just defer to `Vec`'s `iter` method:
+The above example shows how to impl an `Iterator` from scratch for educational value, but the idiomatic solution in this situation would be to just defer to `Vec`'s `iter` method:

 ```rust
 struct MyType {